CarterN2000/Project-2/PLANNING.md

 2. Likes Schema
     - contains values:
         - user ID of profiles liked
+        - one for the user liking a profile
+        - another for another user liking the profile
+        - two matching documents to show there is a correlation
         - Boolean:
             - default to false
             - becomes true if both users have liked each other